One day, we were having guests over and needed to make some coleslaw—and guess what? No mayonnaise in the fridge!

 - 1 small key lime (optional)

 - In a stand mixer, add the egg yolks, vinegar, and mustard.
-Whisk together with the balloon whisk attachment.
+Whisk all of the ingredients together with the balloon whisk attachment.

 - Keep whisking on high speed (Kitchen Aid Artisan mixer 6–8) and slowly drizzle the oil into the yolk mix until emulsified.
 You will notice it change color and consistency.